microsoft/code-with-engineering-playbook/docs/design/design-patterns/network-architecture-guidance-for-azure/readme.md

 ### Firewall and Security

-When using a Hub-and-spoke topology it is possible to deploy a centralized firewall in the Hub that all outgoing traffic or traffic to/from certain VNets, this allows for centralized threat protection while minimizing costs.
+When using a hub-and-spoke topology it is possible to deploy a centralized firewall in the Hub that all outgoing traffic or traffic to/from certain VNets, this allows for centralized threat protection while minimizing costs.

 ### DNS